-My application materials are being forwarded to you.
-I look forward to arranging an interview at your convenience or answering any questions you may have.
+The attached résumé further details my qualifications and experiences.
+I look forward to arranging an interview at your convenience so we can discuss how I can contribute to the continued success of Independent School District.
 Please contact me at 618.123.4567 or kbrooks@email.com.
 Thank you for your time and consideration.